sohailreddy/WindFLO/README.md

 ### Prerequisites

-The framework only requires libc++ and libgfortran.
+The framework only requires libgfortran.
 It is compiled and linked using the g++ compiler.

 ### Installing